rasbt/LLMs-from-scratch/ch05/README.md

 - [06_user_interface](06_user_interface) implements an interactive user interface to interact with the pretrained LLM
 - [07_gpt_to_llama](07_gpt_to_llama) contains a step-by-step guide for converting a GPT architecture implementation to Llama 3.2 and loads pretrained weights from Meta AI
 - [08_memory_efficient_weight_loading](08_memory_efficient_weight_loading) contains a bonus notebook showing how to load model weights via PyTorch's `load_state_dict` method more efficiently
+- [09_extending-tokenizers](09_extending-tokenizers) contains a from-scratch implementation of the GPT-2 BPE tokenizer
+- [10_llm-training-speed](10_llm-training-speed) shows PyTorch performance tips to improve the LLM training speed